 Silvercar is a revolutionary new rental car service owned by Audi.
-Since launching in 2012, it’s expanded to most major U.S. airports and select city centers, offering users affordable rentals in its all-Audi fleet of cars.
+Since launching in 2012, it’s expanded to serve most major U.S. airports and select city centers, offering users affordable rentals in its all-Audi fleet of cars.

 As a part of its rapid expansion, Silvercar launched a new rewards program dubbed Silvercar Premium Rewards.
 Silvercar members earn Premium Rewards points on all Silvercar rentals which can then be redeemed towards free Silvercar rentals — and let’s be honest, who doesn’t love those?